-- 1. Continuous analysis and evaluation regarding pass plans to establish the focus, hours, structure, and pricing, as well as new offerings, e.g., special events, group swim lessons. - 2.
-Develop strategies to ensure all economic classes will be able to participate in this service.
+- 1. Continuous analysis and evaluation regarding pass plans to establish the focus, hours, structure, and pricing, as well as new offerings, e.g., special events, group swim lessons. - Develop strategies to ensure all economic classes will be able to participate in this service.
 Scholarship funds and discounted admission fees have been established for those in need of assistance. - 3.
-Evaluate the opportunity to sell discounted family memberships mid- to late summer to encourage continued use and participation with the facility and offerings. - 4.
-Identify, approve and evaluate programs and services to be implemented and/or expanded. - 5.
-Participate in local civic events to promote new sales and input that will assist correcting oversights and needs. - 6.
-Continue to evaluate, develop and implement fitness services such as masters, swim team and swim lessons that appeal to the community's needs and interests.
+Identify, approve and evaluate programs and services to be implemented and/or expanded.